Dual-level Modality Debiasing Learning for Unsupervised Visible-Infrared Person Re-Identification: Experiments

 \textbf{Comparison with semi-supervised VI-ReID Methods.} Semi-supervised VI-ReID methods are trained on datasets with partial annotations.
 Remarkably, our DMDL achieves outstanding performance without relying on any annotations, surpassing all semi-supervised counterparts, as reported in Table~\ref{tab:comp}.
 These results highlight the potential of USL-VI-ReID, which eliminates the need for annotations and offers greater practicality.

 \textbf{Comparison with unsupervised VI-ReID Methods.} The results in Table~\ref{tab:comp} demonstrate that our method achieves superior performance under the unsupervised VI-ReID setting.
-Specifically, DMDL attains 65.42\% mAP on SYSU-MM01 (all-search) and 85.33\% mAP on RegDB (visible-to-infrared), outperforming the latest method SALCR~\cite{cheng2025semantic} by 4.98\% and 1.46\% mAP on the respective datasets.
-Notably, even without utilizing camera information, our approach still achieves 65.90\% rank-1 accuracy and 61.86\% mAP on SYSU-MM01 (all-search), surpassing existing methods except SDCL~\cite{yang2024shallow}.
-However, SDCL is initialized with a model pre-trained on external ReID datasets, which provides it with an unfair advantage in comparison.
+Specifically, DMDL attains 65.42\% mAP on SYSU-MM01 (all-search) and 85.33\% mAP on RegDB (visible-to-infrared), outperforming the method SALCR~\cite{cheng2025semantic} by 4.98\% and 1.46\% mAP on the respective datasets.
+Notably, even without utilizing camera information, our approach achieves rank-1 accuracies of 65.90\% on SYSU-MM01 (all-search) and 90.63\% on RegDB (visible-to-infrared), respectively.
+These results surpass those of existing methods, including the recent state-of-the-art approaches MCL~\cite{yao2025unsupervised} and ASM~\cite{pang2025augmented}, demonstrating the strong effectiveness of our method.
 Meanwhile, on the more challenging LLCM dataset, our method showcases remarkable performance, surpassing the state-of-the-art RoDE~\cite{10858072} by 14.23\% mAP and 12.52\% rank-1 accuracy in the IR to VIS setting, as reported in Table~\ref{tab:llcm}.

 These results suggest that while existing methods have made notable progress on the USL-VI-ReID task, they still suffer from modality bias, leading to the extraction of modality-dependent features.
 In contrast, our DMDL effectively learns modality-invariant representations by addressing modality bias through causal modeling and bias-free training optimization, achieving more robust performance.